Barnabas27/alx-zero_day/0x03-git/README.md

-this project contains works about the git
+This project contains works about the git